IntelliJ Platform Plugin SDK Help

 Execution Contexts

-The IntelliJ Platform provides APIs that allow to track the progress of background processes and cancel their execution, when they are canceled by a user, or they become obsolete due to some changes in the data model.
+The IntelliJ Platform provides APIs that allow tracking the progress of background processes and canceling their execution when they are canceled by a user, or they become obsolete due to some changes in the data model.

 Background processes can be executed in three contexts: